Charles F. Mayer (railroad president)

 Charles Frederick Mayer (November 30, 1826 – February 24, 1904) was an American rail executive and businessman from Baltimore, Maryland, who served as the 10th president of the Baltimore and Ohio Railroad (B&O) from 1889 to 1896.

 Early life

-Born to a well-known family, he was the sixth child of Lewis Mayer, a lawyer, and Lewis' cousin and wife, Susan Mayer.
+Born on November 20, 1826, to a well-known family, Charles Frederick Mayer was the sixth child of Lewis Mayer, a lawyer, and Lewis' cousin and wife, Susan Mayer.
 His uncle and namesake, Charles F. Mayer, was a Maryland state senator, prominent figure in Baltimore, and a founder of a predecessor line of the Philadelphia, Wilmington & Baltimore Railroad.

 Mayer was privately educated in Baltimore and traveled abroad as a youth, before beginning work for his uncle Frederick Koenig.
 Showing "uncommon aptitude for commercial life", as a later biographer wrote, Mayer was dispatched to the west coast of South America on a trading voyage of two years, before returning to Baltimore.
 On December 4, 1866, Mayer married his cousin, Susan Keim, who was the daughter of Congressman George M. Keim.
 They had no children.